About Cambridge Ahead

 - Execute – we stimulate debate to influence key decision-makers and initiate change.
 We disseminate our evidence and communicate it openly

 We will achieve this vision for Cambridge by the harnessing of the exceptional expertise and resource that exists across the Cambridge Ahead membership.
 We create shared objectives, but also create space to innovate and trailblaze.

 We are committed to the full implementation of the 27 recommendations within the Cambridgeshire and Peterborough Independent Economic Review (CPIER), which we will monitor at a strategic level and will use to prioritise activity within our thematic groups.
-For 2020/21 this will involve a focus on:
+Our current focusses are: